Course summary

 International applicants

-Students will need Student Route visa sponsorship to study on the UK.
+This course is available for international students (including EU/EEA and Swiss nationals without settled or pre-settled status in the UK) requiring Student Route visa sponsorship to study in the UK.
 Part-time study is not open to international students requiring Student Route visa sponsorship to study in the UK.

 Entry requirements